 Open a Terminal on your machine and connect to your server.

-At this point, it’s always a good idea to create a new user so that everything you do isn’t run as root.
-Refer to Digital Ocean’s default helper app in Step 5 above for details, which will direct you to this link.
+At this point, it’s always a good idea to create a new user so that everything you do isn’t run as root; however, the Cloudflare setup process is best run as root, so that’s what we’ll be doing here.
+Refer to Digital Ocean’s default helper app in Step 5 above for details on setting up a secure server, which will direct you to this link.
 Alternatively, this article by Nick Major is a great go-to bookmark for the proper setup of a secure Nodejs server (thanks Nick!).
-Since this is only a temporary server, though, I’m going the lazy route and sticking with root.

 Once we’re logged in, we’ll note some useful information, including:

 - A message about the UFW firewall being enabled, with all ports blocked except port 22 (for SSH), 80 (for HTTP traffic) and 443 (for HTTPS traffic).

 - A default SFTP account created so we can easily access files on the server.

 - The directory locations of your server Keys and the sample Nodejs app which came with the OS.

 To make sure that went smoothly, let’s verify our Tiddlywiki vesion.

 In our case the response to this command is 5.2.3 (September 2022).
 Sweet!

 Setting up your domain and cloudflared